ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 The SP owner can either be the silicon or the platform provider.
 The corresponding "owner" field value can either take the value of "SiP" or "Plat".
 In absence of "owner" field, it defaults to "SiP" owner.
+The UUID of the partition can be specified as a field in the description file or if it does not exist there the UUID is extracted from the DTS partition manifest.

 .. code:: shell